tehryanx/tehryanx.github.io/_posts/2026-03-15-Model-Fingerprinting-With-Whorl.markdown

                 model version number."          ← refuses to say
 ```

-We tested 71 models, asking each one "what model are you?" five times.
+I tested 71 models, asking each one "what model are you?" five times.
 The results:

 - **17 models** were consistently honest
 - **8 models** told the truth sometimes